 Time to work is short on the road and, to be honest, I’d rather be enjoying Cambodia with my family than trying to earn a living, but needs must.
 This post may contain affiliate links that will cost you absolutely nothing and may make me a few cents if luck is smiling on me.

-Siem Reap: Not Love at First Site.
+Siem Reap: Not Love at First Sight

 As almost always happens when you return to a favourite spot 15 years later, things had changed.

-The first room we took was grotty and mosquito filled, our walk to find a place to eat took us past many ageing western men hanging out in bars, presumed sex tourists.
+The first room we took was grotty and mosquito-filled, our walk to find a place to eat took us past many ageing western men hanging out in bars, presumed sex tourists.

 Pushy touts, beggars and all manner of hawkers bombarded us and grabbed at my children as we walked through the new, modern “Night Market”.